goofbrush/bh-emu-guide/Graphics/GLideN64.md

 Make sure to **enable** framebuffer emulation
 !!!

-!!!danger This plugin is NOT recommended for speedrun usage
+!!!danger

-Requires specifically **Project 64 version 1.6** for the culling fix to work, other versions will let you clip through buildings and slopes which will invalidate your run.
+Requires specifically **Project 64 version 1.6** for the culling fix to work, other versions will let you clip through buildings and slopes
 !!!